votesUP Manual

 Voting question

-The voting question may contain up to 15,000 characters, which encompasses about 8–10 pages A4.
-So the “question“ can also be used to vote on entire text proposals. votesUP automatically changes the layout for texts over 500 characters to ensure good readability even for longer sections.
+The voting question can contain up to 15,000 characters, which corresponds to 8–10 A4 pages.
+So the “question“ can also be used to vote on entire text proposals. votesUP automatically changes the layout for texts with more than 500 characters to ensure good readability even for longer sections.

-It is possible to supplement ballot papers with a photo/image.
-This allows for the presentation of candidacies or the possibility of voting on, for example, new logos.
-This function can be accessed under “More Options”.
-Free events can create a maximum of one such ballot paper; there are no restrictions on paid or partner events.
+It is possible to add a photo/image to the ballot paper.
+This can be used, for example, to present candidates or to vote on new logos.
+The feature can be accessed under "More options".
+Free events can create a maximum of one such ballot; there are no restrictions for paid or affiliate events.

 Answering options

-votesUP offers different variants of polls, which can be selected in the section “answering options” while you prepare a voting.
+votesUP offers different types of voting.
+These can be selected in the section “answering options” when preparing a poll.

-• Quick Vote: The process of these votings differs slightly from the other votings because they are more visual and do not require a confirmation click from the participants.
+- Quick Vote: The process for these polls differs slightly from the other votings because they are more visual and do not require a confirmation click from the participants.
 In addition, there is the possibility to extend the group voters to include the guests and the organisers, so that all participants can express their opinion equally.
-There are three voting pictures to choose from: 👍 / 👎 (good - bad), 🙂 / 🙁 / 🤔 (happy - not happy - thinking) und 🙂 / 😴 / ☕️ (happy - exhausted - need break)
+There are three styles of quick votes to choose from: 👍 / 👎 (good - bad), 🙂 / 🙁 / 🤔 (happy - not happy - thinking) und 🙂 / 😴 / ☕️ (happy - exhausted - need break)

 Open and secret ballots can be conducted. votesUP ensures the secrecy of the vote by processing secret ballots differently than the open ones: In secret mode, voters are merely ticked off in the voter list and the ballots are processed separately, so that even on a technical level there is no possibility of mapping the votes cast to individual voters.